-Ria Tilve is in her second year of the MPH program in Population Health Research.
-She completed her bachelor's degree in Biochemistry last spring at CWRU.
+Ria Tilve is a first year medical student at CWRU.
+After completing her bachelor's in Biochemistry, she obtained her MPH in Population Health Research at CWRU last spring.
 Her current research focuses on musculoskeletal health and biomedical imaging.
-Ria took 431 and 432 this past year, and she is applying those skills in her research projects.
+Ria took 431 and 432 during the 2021-2022 school year, and she is applying those skills in her research projects.
 Outside of studying, Ria enjoys spending time with her family, running, watching sports, and exploring new places.